develop2arman/rust-all-in-one/workspace/borrowchecker/lifetime/LIFETIME.md

 > <'a, 'b> declares two lifetime variables, 'a and 'b, within the scope of j: &'b i32 binds the lifetime variable 'b to the lifetime of j.
 The syntax reads as “parameter j is a reference to an i32 with lifetime b.”

-> Although every parameter has a lifetime, these checks are typically invisible as the compiler can infer most lifetimes by itself

 > All values bound to a given lifetime must live as long as the last access to any value bound to that lifetime.
  No lifetime annotations are required when calling a function.

 > 'a in generic func means: function will live at least as long as lifetime 'a e.g. Note that the longest function doesn’t need to know exactly how long x and y will live, only that some scope can be substituted for 'a that will satisfy this signature.

-> Using two lifetime parameters (a and b) indicates that the lifetimes of i and j are decoupled. fn add_with_lifetimes<'a, 'b>(i: &'a i32, j: &'b i32) -> i32 {}

 - Lifetime annotations don’t change how long any of the references live.
 Just as functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.
 - Lifetime annotations describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes.